Austin Wilson

-Austin H. Wilson (born February 7, 1992) is an American professional baseball outfielder in the St. Louis Cardinals organization.
+Austin H. Wilson (born February 7, 1992) is an American former professional baseball outfielder.
 He attended Stanford University, where he played college baseball for the Stanford Cardinal team.
-He was projected to be a first round pick in the 2013 Major League Baseball Draft but was chosen by the Seattle Mariners in the 2nd round.
+He was projected to be a first round pick in the 2013 Major League Baseball draft but was chosen by the Seattle Mariners in the 2nd round.

-Career
+Amateur career

 As a youth, Wilson played baseball in a local league in Southern California.
 His parents brought him to Reggie Smith's baseball clinic to receive further instruction.
 Wilson then attended Harvard-Westlake High School, where he was twice named a prep school All-American.
 Playing in a Southern California showcase before his junior year, Wilson earned attention from Major League Baseball teams.
 He then proceeded to compile a .543 batting average, seven home runs and 29 runs batted in in 23 games during his junior year.
 As a senior, Wilson batted .485 with a .802 slugging percentage.

-Considered a five-tool prospect, Baseball America ranked Wilson the 27th best prospect available in the 2010 Major League Baseball Draft, and he was widely projected to be a first-round draft pick in the 2010 Major League Baseball Draft.
+Considered a five-tool prospect, Baseball America ranked Wilson the 27th best prospect available in the 2010 Major League Baseball Draft, and he was widely projected to be a first-round draft pick in the 2010 Major League Baseball draft.
 Wilson committed to attend Stanford University to play college baseball for the Stanford Cardinal baseball team.
 Signability concerns led Wilson to fall to the 12th round of the draft, where the St. Louis Cardinals selected Wilson.
 Despite the Cardinals' efforts to convince Wilson to sign a professional contract, including making an offer equivalent to that given to first round picks, Wilson opted to enroll at Stanford.